alanjhodson/alanjhodson.github.io/blog/_posts/2024-12-30-euc-news-and-updates-december-2024.md

 -  Table of Contents
 {:toc}

-# EUC News and Updates - December 2024

 # EUC News and Updates December 2024

 Here’s a roundup of News and Updates from December 2024.